Enlarged representation

 A new land-use plan for the still-undeveloped areas, which are mostly owned by the City of Villach, is currently being worked out.
 Besides optimizing the usage of the available space, the main focus of this land-use plan is to take into account the concept of ecological footprint.

-450 - 600 new parking places will be created through the construction of a new parking garage.
+450–600 new parking places will be created through the construction of a new parking garage.
 In addition to parking options for students, storage and warehouse space for current and future companies will be created.

-Planning for buildings BA03 and BA04 is scheduled for 2021/22.
+Planning for buildings BA03 and BA04 is scheduled for the upcoming years.

 © High Tech Campus Villach